koii-network/docs/run-a-node/architecture/clusters/available.md

 - Testnet tokens after snapshot are **not real**
 - Testnet may be subject to ledger resets.
 - Testnet includes a token faucet for airdrops for application testing
-- Testnet typically runs a newer software release branch than Devnet
+- Testnet typically runs a newer software release branch than Mainnet
 - Gossip entrypoint for Testnet: `entrypoint.testnet.koii.network:8001`

 - RPC URL for Testnet: `https://mainnet.koii.network`